NEWS

 RESEARCH & DEVELOPMENT

-Adrenomed is dedicated to saving the lives of critically ill patients by translating the concept of personalized medicine to acute care.
+AdrenoMed is dedicated to saving the lives of critically ill patients by translating the concept of personalized medicine to acute care.
 We are targeting Adrenomedullin, a peptide hormone with protective effects on endothelial barrier integrity.
-With a biomarker guided approach utilizing the target Adrenomedullin for patient selection, Adrenomed is developing a unique and holistic approach to rescue vascular integrity in life-threatening conditions such as sepsis and septic shock.
+With a biomarker guided approach utilizing the target Adrenomedullin for patient selection, AdrenoMed is developing a unique and holistic approach to rescue vascular integrity in life-threatening conditions such as sepsis and septic shock.

-Adrecizumab mode of action
+Enibarcimab mode of action

-Adrecizumab targets Adrenomedullin (ADM), a vasoprotective peptide hormone.
+Enibarcimab targets Adrenomedullin (ADM), a vasoprotective peptide hormone.
 As a small peptide, ADM can easily leave the bloodstream by crossing the endothelial barrier and entering the extravascular space, where it affects vascular smooth muscle cells (VSMC) and regulates vascular tone by promoting vasodilation—an unwelcome effect in the context of sepsis as it contributes to increased hypotension and organ damage.
 ADM that remains in the bloodstream, however, has a different effect, one that helps mitigate sepsis: promoting stability of the endothelial barrier by restoring the cell junctions between endothelial cells that ordinarily regulate molecule transport and leakage.
 In health, levels of ADM in the bloodstream and extravascular space are in equilibrium so that endothelial barrier integrity is maintained and blood pressure remains normal.

 Loss of vascular integrity in septic shock

-Adrecizumab therapeutic approach
+Enibarcimab therapeutic approach

 In sepsis, more ADM is produced to counteract loss of endothelial barrier function, but as the endothelial barrier becomes more permeable as a result of systemic immune dysregulation, more ADM enters the extravascular space in a dangerous cycle that can contribute to shock and organ failure.